pawekz/campusconnect/README.md

 1. **Clone the repository by clicking `Get from VCS`**:
     - URL: `https://github.com/pawekz/campusconnect.git`

-2. **IntelliJ IDEA will automatically download and install the Java dependencies listed in the `pom.xml` file**.
+2. **IntelliJ IDEA will automatically download and install the Java dependencies listed in the `pom.xml` file, just click `Load Maven Project`**.

 3. **Navigate to the frontend directory (if applicable)**:
     ```sh